Pwd9000-ML/Azure-Terraform-Deployments/README.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/Azure-Terraform-Deployments/master/assets/main.png)

-In this demo repository, each `caller` workflow is numbered and can be independently deployed e.g.
+In this demo repository, each `caller` workflow is numbered and can be independently deployed e.g:

 **01_Foundation:**